wedsall/GMud/README.md

 ## Introduction

 Welcome to GMud, a modern take on the classic Multi-User Dungeon (MUD) experience.
-GMud stands out for several reasons:
+The 'G' in GMud stands out for several reasons:

 1. **gRPC-Based Architecture**: At its core, GMud utilizes gRPC, a high-performance, open-source universal RPC framework, to handle network communication.
 This choice ensures a robust and efficient networking layer.
 2. **Inspired by ChatGPT**: The design and development of GMud are heavily influenced by the capabilities of ChatGPT, particularly in areas of natural language understanding and interaction.